-Tech Review Explains: where our writers untangle the complex, messy world of technology to help you better understand the world we live in—and what comes next.
+Tech Review Explains: Let our writers untangle the complex, messy world of technology to help you understand what's coming next.
+Read more here.

 Millions of people are now experiencing the effects of climate change firsthand.
 Blistering heat waves have smashed temperature records around the globe this summer, scorching crops, knocking out power, fueling wildfires, buckling roads and runways, and likely killing thousands across Europe alone.

 The dizzyingly quick shift from an abstract threat to an era of tumbling temperature records, megadroughts, and pervasive fires has many people wondering: is climate change unfolding faster than scientists had expected?
 Are these extreme events more extreme than studies had predicted they would be, given the levels of greenhouse gases now in the atmosphere?

 As it happens, those are two distinct questions, with different and nuanced answers.